etn-ccis/blui-react-component-library/docs/ThreeLiner.md

 </div>
 ### Classes

-You can override the classes used by PX Blue by passing a `classes` prop.
+You can override the classes used by Brightlayer UI by passing a `classes` prop.
 It supports the following keys:

 | Name     | Description                        |
 | -------- | ---------------------------------- |